Better than Bisquick

 ½ tsp.
 Salt

 Combine all the ingredients in a gallon size ziplock bag or container.
 Shake or stir until thoroughly combined, a few lumps are okay.
 Store in an airtight container.
-Makes 4 ½ cups.
+Makes 4 cups.
+1 cup of mix makes about 7 pancakes.

 For Pancakes: